Skip to main content

 The fix isn't telling customers to stop calling.
 It's giving them information before they need to ask.

-Think about the last time you ordered from Domino's.
-Did you call the store to ask "is my pizza ready?"
+Think about the last time you ordered from Amazon.
+Did you call customer service to ask "where's my package?"
 No. Because they sent you a tracker.
-You could see: order received → being prepared → in the oven → out for delivery.
+You could see: order placed → shipped → out for delivery → delivered.

 Now imagine your repair shop worked the same way: